crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 - (stat) drain - reduce stats (STR/DEX/INT)
 - drain is also used in a more general sense.
 For example, ghost moths drain MP (mana)
 - sap (magic) - An effect caused by Demonspawn Warmongers that causes you to be unable to cast spells.
+- exhaust(ion) - If an ability causes exhaustion, it means you can't use that ability (or any other ability that causes Exhaustion) again until Exhaustion wears off.
+It has no other effect.

 In German, there are many words that have similar meanings: entziehen, auslaugen, zehren, aufzehren, auszehren, abzehren, verzehren.
 Some relevant links: